Ochre

-Ochre (/ˈoʊkər/ OH-kər; from Ancient Greek ὤχρα, from ὠχρός 'pale'), iron ochre, sometimes ocher in American English, is a natural clay earth pigment, a mixture of ferric oxide and varying amounts of clay and sand.
-It ranges in colour from yellow to deep orange or brown.
-It is also the colours produced by this pigment, especially a light brownish-yellow.
-A variant of ochre containing a large amount of hematite, or dehydrated iron oxide, has a reddish tint known as red ochre (or, in some dialects, ruddle).
+Ochre (/ˈoʊkər/ OH-kər; from Ancient Greek ὤχρα from ὠχρός 'pale') is a family of natural clay earth pigments, made up of ferric oxide and varying amounts of clay and sand, ranging in colour from yellow to deep orange or brown.
+The term is also used for the colours produced by this pigment, especially a light brownish-yellow.
+A variant of ochre containing a large amount of hematite, or dehydrated iron oxide, has a reddish tint known as red ochre (or, in some dialects in England, ruddle).
+The term "ochre" is colloquially used to cover a range of different substances used for their colours in Aboriginal Australian art and ceremonial decoration, for instance the clay known as "white ochre" or "pipe clay" is derived from kaolin or gypsum.

-Ochre is also clays coloured with iron oxide derived during the extraction of tin and copper.